Our annual music industry careers day is back – bigger and better than ever in 2026!

 Music Careers Marketplace

-We’ll also be hosting our Music Careers Marketplace, where attendees will have the opportunity to chat to representatives from leading music organisations and employers.
-The Music Careers Marketplace will be specially tailored across the morning and afternoon sessions, but organisations and employers such as BBC, Future Yard, Glyndebourne Academy, JAMES, LIPA, Music Mark, Musician’s Union, PPL, RNCM, UK Music & Discover!
+We’ll be hosting our Music Careers Marketplace, where attendees will have the opportunity to chat to representatives from leading music organisations and employers.
+The Music Careers Marketplace will be specially tailored across the morning and afternoon sessions, but organisations and employers such as BBC, Help Musicians, Future Yard, Glyndebourne Academy, JAMES, LIPA Music Mark, Musician’s Union, PPL, RNCM, UK Music & Discover!
 Creative Careers and Young Sounds UK will be in attendance all day.
-The morning session will also feature organisations including City of Liverpool College, Edge Hill University, LMA, SAE & ICMP and The WRD, while the afternoon session will feature DITTO, MishMash Productions and The Creative Well, among others.
+The morning session will also feature organisations including City of Liverpool College, Edge Hill University, LMA, SAE & ICMP and The WRD, while the afternoon session will feature DITTO and The Creative Well, among others.

 10% administrative fee applies for online & telephone orders.